 Distribution deals in overseas markets can be a real boon for growth – if they go well.
 Two UK businesses reflect on their varying partnership experiences, and the lessons they’ve learnt

-Having a partnership plan should be a key consideration for manufacturing businesses with export growth on their minds.
+Having plans for your export partnerships should be a key consideration for manufacturing businesses with export growth on their minds.

 Exporting gives companies access to and profile in new markets, new revenue streams and spreads the risks to that business.
 It is also likely that as a result of exporting, a business can become more nimble, with a more responsive and innovative culture.